Medications

 As with any new generic launch, supply will scale up over time, so don’t be surprised if your pharmacy is still dispensing branded Ozempic in the early weeks while inventory turns over.

-How Much Will Generic Ozempic Cost in Canada?
+How Much Does Generic Ozempic Cost in Canada?

 How Generic Price Drops Work

-If you are prescribed generic semaglutide off-label for weight loss, public drug plans will not cover the cost.
-You will need to pay out of pocket (or use private insurance, if your plan allows it).
+If you’re prescribed generic semaglutide off-label for weight loss, public drug plans won’t cover it, so you’ll pay out of pocket (or through private insurance, if your plan allows).

 How Does Generic Ozempic Compare to Other GLP-1 Medications?

-Three GLP-1 medications currently dominate the Canadian market: Ozempic, Wegovy, and Mounjaro.
+Three GLP-1 medications dominate the Canadian market: Ozempic, Wegovy, and Mounjaro.
 The differences between them can be a little confusing, especially because two of them are semaglutide-based drugs.
+For the full landscape, see our GLP-1 Canada guide.

 Ozempic vs. Wegovy (Both are Semaglutide)